YuukiFST/Personal-LLM-Guide/README.md

 The Pro version, in my experience, is smarter and significantly more expensive, which makes it suitable for debugging UI/GUI issues.
 I don't recommend using it to generate complex logic-heavy content.

-**Important Note on Hallucination**: The attention required when sending prompts to Gemini 3 Pro should be significantly higher than when using a more reliable model like Claude Opus 4.5.
+**Important Note on Hallucination**: The attention required when sending prompts to Gemini 3 Pro should be significantly higher than when using a more reliable model like Claude Opus 4.6.
 As mentioned above, following the prompt engineering technique discovered from Anthropic's leaked system prompt (80% rules about what NOT to do) is particularly effective with this model.

 **Important Note**: Gemini 3 Pro is noticeably superior compared to the Flash version for tasks outside the UI area.
 While both models perform similarly for UI design, the Pro version demonstrates significantly better performance in analysis, verification, and text processing tasks.

 I've found it is best used for **analysis and verification** purposes.

+---

+### GLM 5

+Released on **February 11, 2026**, GLM 5 is a Chinese open-source model and represents a significant leap forward for open-source generative AI.
+While it falls behind the best coding models (currently Opus 4.6 and Codex 5.3), I found it very interesting for conversational use.

+After using it extensively, I realized it can be highly valuable for **discussing a project, exploring ideas, or any conversation that might take a while** — particularly because it's free.
+In those use cases, I found it a better option than using GPT 5.2, which I'd otherwise reach for in similar situations.

+---

+### Kimi k2.5

+Released on **January 26, 2026**, Kimi k2.5 is a Chinese open-source model.
+At the time of its release (before GLM 5), it was the best open-source model available, especially for coding.
+However, as of February 2026, I don't see many reasons to use it.
+It's more effective to just use Sonnet 4.6 — and since it's free (within daily limits), you can simply rotate between Google accounts when you hit the limit.

 ---